angband/angband/docs/command.rst

   just text files in a particular format, and that other help files may be available on the Net.
 In particular, there are a variety of spoiler files which do not come with the standard distribution.
-Check the place you got Angband from or ask on the Angband forums, angband.oook.cz , about them.
+Check the place you got Angband from or ask on the Angband forums, angband.live/forums/ , about them.

 Identify Symbol (``/``)
   Use this command to find out what a character stands for.
 For instance,